HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T1_installation/README.md

 3. Install Github Desktop https://desktop.github.com/

+	  - Install Git for windows: https://gitforwindows.org/

-      - *Note: Git is a package manager, and it allows you to publish code onto the cloud or public web.
+      - Note: Git is a package manager, and it allows you to publish code onto the cloud or public web.
 It also tracks your changes.
-Github is a web-based repository to use Git to post/host your files*
+Github is a web-based repository to use Git to post/host your files

 4. Install Git LFS https://git-lfs.com/ using the Window Command Prompt (or Anaconda Prompt).
 Be sure to activate the ARC596 environment.